 You may have never considered “going green,” or you may have thought it a lifestyle that only wealthy people can afford, but in reality, making some simple lifestyle changes can help you save money and save the planet!
 Read through these 5 practical tips, and discover changes you can feel great about.

 1. Become Energy Aware

-A really simple first step to saving money and avoiding waste is to streamline your energy usage.
-Turn lights off when you are not in the room.
+A simple first step to saving money and avoiding waste is to streamline your energy usage.
+Turn lights off when you aren’t in the room.
 Hang clothes on a clothesline to dry.
 Take showers instead of baths.

 The list only gets longer.
 Studies have also shown that unplugging appliances when they are not being used saves you a lot on your energy bill as well.
 Some simple awareness of what you can switch off in your house decreases your expenses, and avoids energy waste.

 You may be thinking, “Don’t you mean vegetarian?”
 Most people who have no moral qualms with eating meat do not see any advantages of switching to a vegetarian lifestyle.

 However, switching to a vaugetarian lifestyle allows you to enjoy a reduced amount of healthy meat, and primarily consume budget-friendly fruits, grains and vegetables – not to mention protein-charged and super cheap tofu!
 Other than obvious health advantages, fruits, grains and vegetables are much cheaper and go further than expensive beef, chicken and fish.

 Don’t waste your waste!
 Composting is a simple way to reduce the amount of waste you produce while reducing costs to maintain your garden and yard.
 Instead of throwing away different food items like coffee grounds, egg shells and fruit rinds, simply place them in an air tight container on your kitchen counter.